 With the start of a new year, it may be too early to tell whether the Great Resignation is still gaining momentum or starting to die down.
 But one thing is clear.
 It is not over.
 The turnover rates and the number of job openings are still at historic highs as competition for talent remains fierce.
 For most companies and businesses, recruitment and retention are and will still be major hurdles to overcome.

 In a labor market where employees and workers have the power of choice to leverage, employers need to recalibrate their strategies to ensure that they will be able to meet their expectations.
 Employee compensation definitely will continue to play a big role.
 How organizations approach compensation this year will surely be interesting.
-Here’s a look at some of this year’s emerging trends.
+Here’s a look at some of the current trends in compensation management.

 In a previous blog post, we remarked that even with the worst of the pandemic now hopefully behind us, remote work is not going to fade away.
 Remote work is most likely going to be a defining feature of the post-pandemic world, especially those that work in tech and knowledge-based industries in general.

 The ability to work anywhere and anytime will be a key benefit that most workers will continue to demand.
 What started as a solution necessitated by a crisis will probably now become a work arrangement option that they will expect to have.
 Save for a few exceptions, employers who are unwilling to provide their workers with remote-work options will struggle to find people who are fine with being deprived of this highly sought-after benefit.

 The past few years have been one of the most challenging ones in recent memory.
 In the workplace, the global pandemic not only had health and safety implications but also seriously affected everyone’s mental and emotional well-being.
 Burnouts became common while the line between life and work blurred as people worked from home.
 Productivity increased at the expense of workloads becoming more burdensome for a lot of people.
 The departure from set working hours in an office ushered in the need for people to figure out their optimal work-life balance.